nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Azure deployments and updates to App Service, etc.
 - DotNET Development.

-Learning to get comfortable with Linux has been a journey that I'm sure will help me in the future.
-For now, I want to expand my ability to develop in both environments, both at my office workstation, as well as on the go with my Surface Pro 7.
+Learning to get comfortable with Linux has been a journey that I've enjoyed and am sure will help me in the future.
+For now, I want to expand my ability to develop in both Linux and Windows environments.
+This agility could come in helpful for future employment, as well as when I am home and away from my primary Linux workstation.

 Cloning to a Windows machine from a Git Repo that contains files with unsupported file name characters or filenames that are too long, will cause a Clone problem.
 Good news is Git provides a helpful message: